hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 ## Scheduling

-A goroutine on the Nomad leader called the Eval Broker runs a continuous blocking query for Evaluations on the state store.
-Those Evaluations are enqueued in the broker.
+A long-lived goroutine on the Nomad leader called the Eval Broker maintains a queue of Evaluations previously written to the state store and enqueued via the `EvalBroker.Enqueue` method.
+(When a leader transition occurs, the leader queries all the Evaluations in the state store and enqueues them in its new Eval Broker.)

-Schedulers are goroutines running on all server nodes.
+Scheduler workers are long-lived goroutines running on all server nodes.
 Typically this will be one per core on followers and 1/4 that number on the leader.
-The schedulers poll for Evaluations from the Eval Broker with the `Eval.Dequeue` RPC.
+The workers poll for Evaluations from the Eval Broker with the `Eval.Dequeue` RPC.
+Once a worker has an evaluation, it instantiates a scheduler for that evaluation (of type `service`, `system`, `sysbatch`, `batch`, or `core`).

+Because a worker is running one scheduler at a time, Nomad's documentation often refers to "workers" and "schedulers" interchangeably, but the worker is the long-lived goroutine and the scheduler is the struct that contains the code and state around processing a single evaluation.
+The scheduler mutates itself and is thrown away once the evaluation is processed.

-Once a scheduler has an evaluation, it takes a snapshot of that server node's state store so that it has a consistent current view of the cluster state.
-The scheduler executes 3 main steps:
+The scheduler takes a snapshot of that server node's state store so that it has a consistent current view of the cluster state.
+The scheduler executes 3 main
+steps:

 * Reconcile: compare the cluster state and job specification to determine what changes need to be made -- starting or stopping Allocations.
 The scheduler